armgong/rjulia2/README.md

 test on R console and RStudio both on windows and linux.

-Rstudio server need a patch, https://github.com/JuliaStats/RCall.jl/pull/91
+In some system, Rstudio server may need a patch, https://github.com/JuliaStats/RCall.jl/pull/91

 Windows RGUI is not support.

-see demo\testcode.R and demo\testdataframe.R for basic usage. more demo will comming in next few days.
+see testcode.R and testdataframe.R, testMatrix.R in demo dir for basic usage. more demo will comming in next few days.